cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 ## Examples

 A number of example metadata and time series queries, along with an example FIA configuration file, can be found within the [FIA Examples](./examples/README.md) document.

+## Tutorial

+A tutorial that walks through how to use the FIA can be found in the associated [FIA Tutorial document](./docs/tutorial.md).

 ## Troubleshooting